Competition (The Spectacular Spider-Man): Plot summary

 Now codenamed "Sandman," Marko robs a bank and Spider-Man arrives immediately.
 He is overpowered by Marko's new powers and finds himself out of web fluid.
 After defeating Spider-Man, Sandman escapes through a sewer drain, after accidentally mentioning the "Big Man's" name.
 The next day, Peter wants to go find Sandman after school, but Liz Allan wishes him good luck on the football tryouts.
 Peter goes to tryouts again, doing well once more and being invited for the last day of tryouts along with Harry.
 Harry is upset that he outshined him and invites the other players to hang out at a soda shop.
 Meanwhile, Peter goes on the city bus and sits next to Gwen, whom he apologizes to for ignoring her lately and she accepts.
 She also hints that he should take her to the fall formal, but he does not get the clue and tells her he asked out Betty Brant, J. Jonah Jameson's secretary at the Daily Bugle.

 After departing from the bus, Peter goes off as Spider-Man to an armored truck, which Sandman is robbing.
 In their struggle, the truck goes out of control and lands in a construction site.
 When Spider-Man tries to web him up, it proves to be ineffective as Sandman can slip through them; the villain then starts to attack Spider-Man with girders.
 Meanwhile, at the soda shop, Harry tries to impress the jocks, catching Kenny's girlfriend Glory's attention.
 Kenny plays a prank on Harry, which enrages Glory and she asks Harry to take her home.
 Back on the construction site, Spider-Man gets out from the pile of girders and gets the head on Sandman.
 He lures him up to the roof and encasing him in cement from the nearby cement maker.

-That night, Harry comes home to tell his father that he's tried out for the football team, but he is unimpressed.
+That night, Harry comes home to tell his father that he has tried out for the football team, but he is unimpressed.
 Harry walks off, darkly remarking that he will "show them tomorrow."
-At final tryouts the next day, Harry makes the team along with Flash's friend Hobie Brown, and Peter purposely does terrible so he doesn't outshine his friend.
+At final tryouts the next day, Harry makes the team along with Flash's friend Hobie Brown, and Peter purposely does terrible so he does not outshine his friend.
 Gwen then cheers him up with ice cream.